Top Gummy Supplement Flavors: A Manufacturing Perspective

 A better way to choose your “top” flavor

-If you want a method that holds up in production, score each flavor like a manufacturer-not like a quick taste panel.
-A strong framework is to rate candidates (1-5) on:
+If you want a method that holds up, score each flavor like a manufacturer — not a taste panel.
+Rate candidates (1-5) on:

 • Off-note masking power